 The all-new family of Fire tablets brings a first-class entertainment experience with Alexa functionality, an updated user interface, deep integration of Amazon-exclusive services, and hundreds of new and upgraded features.

 The Fire 7 tablet features a 1024 x 600 IPS display with 171 ppi for a bright picture with vivid colors, providing a great viewing experience from all angles.
 Compared to previous generations, Fire 7 boasts faster CPU, GPU, and RealTek voice DSP to support the always-ready hands-free Alexa experience.
-The tablet runs on Amazon’s latest operating system, Fire OS 6 (which is based on Android O).
+The tablet runs on Amazon’s Fire OS 6 operating system (which is based on Android Nougat).
 Additional upgrades include 2x more available storage (16GB and 32GB memory configurations) and a 2MP front-facing camera with 720p HD recording.
 The fast quad-core processor consists of 4 high-performance 1.3 GHz cores for quick app launches, smooth games and videos, and great overall performance.

 Fire OS is the operating system that runs Amazon Fire TV and tablet devices.
 Fire OS is a fork of Android, so if your app runs on Android, it will most likely run on Amazon Fire devices too.
 Fire OS 6 is based on Android 7.1 (Nougat) and API level 25, while Fire OS 5 is based on Android 5.1 (Lollipop) and API level 22.
+Our newest tablet, the Fire HD 10, runs on Fire OS 7.
 Over 75% of Android apps we tested just work, with zero additional development work required.

 Simply drag and drop your Android APK into the App Testing Service and get compatibility results in 90 seconds or less.
 Android Nougat brings many fundamental changes to Android Open Source Project (AOSP) that impact app compatibility, most notably the introduction of Android Run Time (ART).
 We have proactively tested many apps in our catalog and compiled a Knowledge Base of articles, which highlight common Lollipop issues we have seen and recommend best practices to address common bugs.